tkhquang/react-riftgate/README.md

 # [Docs](https://github.com/tkhquang/react-riftgate)

-See the documentation at [tkhquang](https://github.com/tkhquang/react-riftgate) for more information about using xstyled!
+See the documentation at [tkhquang](https://github.com/tkhquang/react-riftgate) for more information about using `react-riftgate`!

 # Example